Ruikka/WSDproject/README.md

 ## Launching the server:

-This tutorial assumes the use of Deno and elephantSQL.
+This tutorial assumes the use of Deno and databases in elephantSQL.

 First, create a file called "config.env" in the root file of the application structure with the following lines filled with the correct database and port information: